 Senior Luxury E-Commerce Expert

-Ecommerce and Digital expert, Gail Shuman, has left her mark on brands ranging from Victoria Beckham to Beauty Pie and has most recently been working with Hedi Klein.
+Ecommerce and Digital expert, Gail Shuman, has left her mark on brands ranging from Victoria Beckham to Beauty Pie and has most recently been working with Heidi Klein.
 Beginning her career in a fast-paced digital agency, Gail is the brains behind the websites of some of our favourite fashion and luxury businesses.
 Consulting since 2016, Gail lets us in on her approach to a project, plus how she switches off.

 Tell me about your first creative job and how you got there.